saurabhpatle001/rag-pdf-app/README.md

 ✍️ Summarization: High coherence using BART or T5 models.
 ⚡ Processing Time: <3 seconds for documents under 50 pages.
 📊 Scalability: FAISS ensures efficient retrieval for large documents.
+🌍 General Knowledge: Provides detailed, context-aware answers for non-PDF queries.

+Screenshots 📸
+Below are screenshots showcasing the project’s Streamlit interface:

+PDF Upload Page: Simple interface for uploading PDFs.
+Summary View: Displays bullet-point, short, and detailed summaries.
+Q&A Interface: Interactive chat for PDF-based queries.
+General Knowledge Chatbot: Interface for non-PDF questions (e.g., India-Pakistan events).
+Response Example: Sample output for a query about a PDF or general topic.

+Note: Screenshots are available in the screenshots/ folder of the repository.
 Use Cases 💼

 🎓 Students/Researchers: Query textbooks or research papers.
 ⚖️ Legal Professionals: Summarize and analyze contracts.
 📞 Customer Support: Build internal Q&A systems for manuals or policies.
+🌍 General Knowledge: Explore global events or topics beyond PDFs.

 Future Enhancements 🚧